nens/threedi-docs/source/d_1d2d_objects.rst

      - decimal number
      - No
      - m
-     - Maximum depth of the breach
+     - Maximum depth of the breach, in m below the exchange level.
    * - Levee material
      - levee_material
      - text